soderlind/multisite-exporter/readme.txt

 = Requirements =

 * WordPress Multisite installation
-* PHP 7.0 or higher
+* PHP 8.2 or higher
-* Action Scheduler library (included via Composer in vendor/woocommerce/action-scheduler/)
+* Action Scheduler library (included with the plugin)

 == Installation ==